Ramboll Environ: Awards and honors

-An environmental impact assessment (EIA) prepared for the proposed expansion of the Kemira Chemicals production plant in Sastamala, Finland received an honorary award from the Finnish National EIA Association (YVA ry) for “exceptionally good assessment of risks and the potential environmental impacts of disturbances and emergency situations”.
+An environmental impact assessment (EIA) prepared for the proposed expansion of the Kemira Chemicals production plant in Sastamala, Finland received an honorary award from the Finnish National EIA Association for “exceptionally good assessment of risks and the potential environmental impacts of disturbances and emergency situations”.

-The U.S. Environmental Protection Agency USEPA selected Principal Dr. Carl Adams to join its task force for the Wastewater Treatment and Related Modeling Technical Workshop.
-During the opening panel of the first task force meeting, Dr. Adams spoke on Zero Discharge of Water from Hydrofracturing Activities, a unique concept he has developed to recycle 100 percent of all wastewaters related to hydraulic fracturing activities, including spills and rainwater.
+The U.S. Environmental Protection Agency USEPA selected Carl Adams to join its task force for the Wastewater Treatment and Related Modeling Technical Workshop.
+During the opening panel of the first task force meeting, Adams spoke on Zero Discharge of Water from Hydrofracturing Activities, a concept developed to recycle all wastewaters related to hydraulic fracturing activities, including spills and rainwater.
 The concept involves no contact with air, ground and surface water or soils.

-In January 2013, the Climate Change Business Journal awarded ENVIRON its Gold Medal Business Achievement Award in Energy and Carbon Management.
+In January 2013, the Climate Change Business Journal awarded Environ its Gold Medal Business Achievement Award in Energy and Carbon Management.
+DP World awarded Environ the Golden Dhow Award for its environmental consultancy services to the London Gateway super port.

-The Port of Los Angeles, an ENVIRON client, received the Environmental Campaign of the Year Award in 2012 given by Containerisation International, an international shipping publication.

-DP World awarded ENVIRON the Golden Dhow Award for its environmental consultancy services to the London Gateway super port.

-ENVIRON also assisted a client in Milan, Italy that received the first award for Leadership in Energy and Environmental Design (LEED) Platinum certification, the U.S. Green Building Council’s highest certification level.

-In 2011, the American Academy of Environmental Engineers Excellence in Environmental Engineering Competition awarded ENVIRON its Grand Prize, Research for ENVIRON’s American patent-pending VOC BioTreat™ Technology.
+In 2011, the American Academy of Environmental Engineers Excellence in Environmental Engineering Competition awarded Environ its Grand Prize, Research for Environ’s volatile organic compount treatment technology.
 Also in 2011, the firm won the UK's Edie Environmental Excellence Award: Best Consultancy for Due Diligence.

-ENVIRON won the Chemical Industry Awards REACH Service Provider Award 2010.
+Environ won the Chemical Industry Awards REACH Service Provider Award 2010.